Thinking About Scouts?

 Q: What is all of this stuff about a Council, District, and Unit?

-A: Pack 1313 is a Unit that is part of the Laurel Highlands Council - Mingo Trails District.
+A: Pack 1313 is a Unit that is part of the Laurel Highlands Council - Anawana Trails District.
 The Council covers many areas of Western and Central PA, parts of MD, and parts of WV.
-The Mingo Trails District covers Scout Units within approx. 2/3rds of western Washington County, PA.
+The Anawana Trails District covers Scout Units within approx. 2/3rds of western Washington County, PA.
 Each Pack within the District is called a Unit.

 Q: What’s the difference between a Pack and a Troop?